 Constant smoke from the chimney – the chimney will smoke when first lit and perhaps when refuelling but otherwise there should be no smoke – smoke is simply unburned fuel, loaded with damaging particles

 Unburned wood or charcoal left after the stove goes out

 If you would like to discuss your appliance fuel burning requirements or anything to do with your chimney, please do not hesitate to get in touch.

 (Type 1 Creosotes) - Ideal

-Powdery soot is produced when fuel burns well, wood will produce powdery soot partly because it has plenty of air and partly because it’s seasoned, by that I mean a moisture content of less than 20%.
-First-degree creosote is the easiest to remove from your chimney and you should have at least an annual sweep and service.
+Powdery soot is produced when fuel burns well and has enough oxygen to fully complete the burn process.
+Well seasoned wood and by that I mean a moisture content of less than 20% is vital for a clean burn process.
+These powdery deposits or first-degree creosote is the easiest to remove from your chimney and you should have at least an annual sweep and inspection.

 Burning smokeless fuel will also produce fine soot, this requires at least an annual sweep but I will advise you on your certificate.